Ten Things You Should Know: Met Mile

 By Kevin Martin, Hello Race Fans Contributing Editor

 1) The Metropolitan Handicap is the official name of a race more commonly referred to as the Met Mile, a one-mile Grade 1 race for 3-year-olds and older.
 The race is held at Belmont Park in Elmont, New York.
 This year’s edition is part of the Breeders’ Cup Challenge series, the winner will qualify for the Breeders’ Cup Dirt Mile in October.

 2) The race was first held at Morris Park from 1891 to 1904.
 Prior to 1897, the race was run at a 1 1/8 miles, but has been run as one mile ever since, making it one of the oldest one-mile races in the country.

 3) The Met Mile was not run in 1911 and 1912 when anti-gambling legislation shut down all racing in the state of New York.
 Aqueduct Race Track hosted the Met Mile from 1960 to 1967 as well as in 1969 and 1975.

 4) The Met Mile has traditionally been held at the end of May.
 In recent years, it has been the feature race on the Memorial Day program at Belmont Park.
-In 2014 it will make its debut on the Belmont Stakes undercard, along with a host of other prestigious graded stakes races.
+In 2014 it was moved to the Belmont Stakes undercard.

 5) The 1905 edition of the Met Mile was held on the first ever day of racing at Belmont Park.
 That race ended in a dead heat between Sysonsby and Race King.